hmfrank/pwdgen/README.md

 # Deterministic Password Generator

-Pwdgen is a lightweight, deterministic password generator written in C that strives to offer a swift and convenient, but still secure experience for the users.
+Pwdgen is a lightweight, deterministic password generator, written in C, that strives to offer a swift and convenient, but still secure experience for the users.
 It will be available for GNU/Linux and Windows in CLI form.